bigstepinc/metalcloud-docs/advanced/creating_an_iscsi_os_template.md

 # Creating an iscsi OS template

 Custom iSCSI templates allow users to build their own images.

-Typically a user would start from a standard Metalcloud template and modify it.
+Typically a user would start from a standard Metalcloud template and modify it:

 ![](/assets/advanced/creating_custom_template1.svg)